skywalkerSam/starboy-blogs/_data/posts/The-Beauty-And-The-Wisdom.md

 &nbsp;

 &emsp; The world is rather simple & fragile.
 Complexity exists, yes.
 We are complex creatures, yes.
 But the world is truly held by the simplest of things.
 One needs love & care.
 Simple acts of kindness towards one another go a long way.
 At the end of the day, it is just people living their lives… And it is in the absence of simplicity that complexity emerges.
-The fragility emerges from the very fact that things are simple and therefore are easily exploited.
+The fragility emerges from the very fact that things are simple and therefore are easily exploited...

 &nbsp;

 &emsp; The simplicity isn’t a bug; it’s a feature.
 Life is rather simple: you are born, you live, and you die.
 That’s it.
 The dynamic pattern, i.e., the self-perpetuating cycle of life — organisms being born, existing, reproducing, and dying — persists as the system continues to thrive.
 One exists, but as a tiny part of a larger pattern, just like the cells in our bodies, which make our existence, as you know it, possible, and give rise to a larger, more complex pattern along the way.
 That’s life, and life goes on.
-Life always goes on.
+Life always goes on...

 &nbsp;